Buno Haansh

-Buno Haansh (English: Wild Goose) is an Indian Bengali thriller film directed by Aniruddha Roy Chowdhury.
+Buno Haansh (English: Wild Goose) is an Indian Bengali action thriller film directed by Aniruddha Roy Chowdhury.
 It is based on a novel by Samaresh Majumdar of the same name, and features actors Dev, Srabanti Chatterjee and Tanusree Chakraborty in the lead roles.
 The music in this film was composed by Shantanu Moitra.
-The film released on 15 August 2014.
+The film was released on 15 August 2014.

 Plot

 The story of the film, which deals with the underworld, revolves around Amal (played by Dev), who engages himself deeply into a smuggling business.
-The events which occur after the boy realizes that he has become the part of a dangerous game, form the climax of the story.
+The events which occur after the boy realizes that he has become part of a dangerous game, form the climax of the story.